 Your retirement savings is for the long-term to fund your future lifestyle when you retire.
 To avoid your savings from being eaten away by inflation and to allow it to grow over time, investing your money is the way to go.

-In the United States, examples of retirement accounts include the 401k, 403b, IRA etc. These account types have several tax benefits and are offered by many employers.
-You also have the option to set up your own retirement savings accounts on your own if you don’t have access to an employer account or if you are self-employed.
+In the United States, examples of retirement accounts include the 401k, 403b, and IRA.
+These account types have several tax benefits and are offered by many employers.
+Or you could set up your retirement savings accounts on your own.

 5. Other investments

-Outside of your retirement savings, other investments type to consider include non-retirement investing in the stock market, investing in real estate or in small business.
-Having multiple investment types is a great idea to diversify your portfolio but you want to be sure you do your due diligence and research any investment you choose to put your money in.
+Outside of your retirement savings, other investment types to consider include non-retirement investing in the stock market, investing in real estate, or in small business.
+Having multiple investment types is a great way to diversify your portfolio.
+But you want to be sure you do your due diligence and research any investment you choose to put your money in.

-This is an account is where your fun money sits e.g savings for travel, shopping, and other splurges, however, while it’s great to reward yourself, be sure to prioritize your main goals first i.e. if you have a debt to pay off, saving for retirement etc. If you do choose to reward yourself or make expenses splurges, ensure that they are not at the expense of your financial goals.
+This is an account where your fun money sits.
+Things like travel savings, shopping, and other splurges go in this account.
+While it's great to reward yourself, be sure to prioritize your main goals first.
+Things like debt to pay off, saving for retirement should be first.
+If you do choose to reward yourself or make expenses splurges, ensure that they are not at the expense of your financial goals.

-Once you have your categories/accounts all set up, you’ll want to tie them to your financial goals and your budget and start tracking your progress accordingly.
-I’m curious to know your thoughts on categorizing your finances and how you do it, so leave a comment below!
+Once you have your categories/accounts all set up, you'll want to tie them to your financial goals and your budget.
+Then, start tracking your progress accordingly.
+How do you categorize your finances?
+Leave a comment below!